 - Congo v Belgium , 2000-02 (re.
 Arrest warrant for Congo Foreign Minister)

 - Status vis-à-vis the Host State of a Diplomatic Envoy to the United Nations (Commonwealth of Dominica v.
 Switzerland) (2006)

 - Certain Questions concerning Diplomatic Relations (Honduras v.
 Brazil) (2009-10)

 - International Law Commission

-Cabinet Papers 1915-80 Online.
-Many of these documents, which are held at the British National Archives in London, are now available online.
+- Cabinet Papers 1915-80 Online.
+Many of these documents, which are held at the British National Archives in London, are now available here.
 See also British Cabinet Office releases on Foreign Affairs here.

 This page is a valuable gateway to resources for the study of US diplomacy and foreign policy.
-The FRUS collection online is particularly valuable.
-So, too, is this page: Worldwide Diplomatic Archives Index
+The ‘Foreign Relations of the United States (FRUS)’ collection, particularly beloved by International Historians, is found here.
+See also the Worldwide Diplomatic Archives Index

-The private papers, particularly the private letters and diaries, of diplomats (and travellers of interest) are always revealing.
-Many remain under family control and access is restricted .
+The private letters, diaries and other papers of diplomats, not forgetting those of others (among them politicians, civil servants and travellers) who had much to do with them, are always revealing.
+Many remain under family control and access is restricted.
 However, many are also held in public archives.
 In the UK, they are to be found in the National Archives in London, in university ‘special collections’, and in the record offices of County Councils (see below).
 A few are even available online; for example, the letters of Gertrude Bell, courtesy of Newcastle University.
 Don’t think that you necessarily have to make personal visits to these archives either.
 If they have online catalogues and you can identify the documents you need, for a relatively small fee – certainly far less than the cost of flying from one continent to another – most will scan or photograph them for you and send them to you on a CD-Rom or as email attachments.
 I have found the Huntington Library in California particularly helpful in this regard.